grafana/k6-operator/docs/crd-generated.md

         <td>string</td>
         <td>
           ContainerRestartPolicy is the restart policy for a single container.
-This may only be set for init containers and only allowed value is "Always".<br/>
+The only allowed values are "Always", "Never", and "OnFailure".<br/>
         </td>
         <td>false</td>
       </tr><tr>